magomimmo/modern-cljs/doc/second-edition/tutorial-04.md

 `login.php` script is associated with the `form action`.
 And `login.js` is linked within the html page.
-Aside from `login.js`, there is no any other direct connection between the `form` and the JS script.
+Aside from `login.js`, there is not any other direct connection between the `form` and the JS script.
 This choice has to do with the so called *progressive enhancement* and *unobtrusive JS* approaches that Larry Ullman clearly explains in his book.